Isaac12x/awesome-ios-ui/README.md

 * [MICountryPicker](https://github.com/mustafaibrahim989/MICountryPicker) - Swift country picker with search option. :gift:
 * [SCNavigationControlCenter](https://github.com/SergioChan/SCNavigationControlCenter) - This is an advanced navigation control center on iOS that can allow you to navigate to whichever view controller you want
 * [SCTrelloNavigation](https://github.com/SergioChan/SCTrelloNavigation) - :clipboard: An iOS native implementation of a Trello Animated Navagation.
-* [FXBlurView](https://github.com/nicklockwood/FXBlurView) - UIView subclass that replicates the iOS 7 realtime background blur effect, but works on iOS 5 and above.
-* [NGAParallaxMotion](https://github.com/michaeljbishop/NGAParallaxMotion) - A tiny category on UIView that allows you to set one property: "parallaxIntensity" to achieve a parallax effect with UIMotionEffect
 * [EPShapes](https://github.com/ipraba/EPShapes) - Design shapes in Interface Builder. :gift:
 * [CRParticleEffect](https://github.com/Cleveroad/CRParticleEffect) - A CocoaPod that simplifies creation of the particle effects
 * [Spots](https://github.com/hyperoslo/Spots) - Spots is a view controller framework that makes your setup and future development blazingly fast. :gift:
-* [APAddressBook](https://github.com/Alterplay/APAddressBook) - Easy access to iOS address book
 * [AZExpandableIconListView](https://github.com/Azuritul/AZExpandableIconListView) - An expandable/collapsible view component written in Swift. :gift:
 * [greedo-layout-for-ios](https://github.com/500px/greedo-layout-for-ios) - Full aspect ratio grid layout for iOS
 * [FlourishUI](https://github.com/thinkclay/FlourishUI) - A highly configurable and out-of-the-box-pretty UI library :gift: